tayv/tayv/README.md

 ### Hello 👋

-I'm a Product/UX Designer that spends my days making enterprise security software easier to use.
-This is the place to view some of my personal coding projects that I complete in my free time.
-Professional design portfolio available upon request.
+I'm a Product/UX Designer with experience making SAAS and enterprise security products easier to use.
+This is the place to view some of my personal coding projects.
+Professional design portfolio available upon [request](mailto:tjvander@ualberta.ca).

 #### 🔧 Things I'm working on:

 - [Project Bubblegum](https://github.com/tayv/Project-Bubblegum).
-A design system built with Nextjs, Typescript, and Tailwind CSS to focused on creating reusable form components and UI patterns.
+A design system built with Nextjs, Typescript, and Tailwind CSS.
+Focused on simple and usable form components and UI patterns.

 ### Past projects: